skokielibrary/spl-content/_content/terry/services--business-services.markdown

 Our Small Business Collection (link a list from Encore) has a wide range of books and periodicals.
 Access ebooks and magazines online for the latest business, financial and technology information. (link to Safari books, books 24x7, Lexisnexis, factiva, zinio)

 ##Learn to use technology and equipment
-The Business & Career Center has Wi-Fi, SMART board, voice conference and laptop projection equipment for making presentations and conducting meetings.
-Call the Technology Help Desk at 847.324.3179 to arrange training prior to your meeting.
+The Business & Career Center has Wi-Fi, a SMART board, voice conference and laptop projection equipment for making presentations and conducting meetings.
+Call our Technology Help Desk at 847.324.3179 to arrange training prior to your meeting.

 The [Digital Media Lab](http://www.skokielibrary.info/s_about/How/Tech_Resources/DML.asp) has equipment for creating digital videos, music, photograpy, websites and more.
-Visit
+Learn to use this and other technology with [online training](Link to Lynda.com, ATomic learning,treehouse) and Safari e-books, or contact our Technology Help Desk to schedule training.

 ##Start and stay in business
 ###Get counseling from experienced executives and business owners